voltavidTony/lang-gen/README.md

 1. Load character map - The lang generator computes the width of each character supported by the game.
 If the resource pack contains `accented.png`, `ascii.png`, and/or `nonlatin_european.png`, it will use those instead of the vanilla versions. `ascii_sga.png` and `asciillager.png` are not used.
 2. Pre-compute LFS - The lang generator processes the LFS as much as possible before the original lang values are inserted to reduce the amount of repeat computation for each language in the game
-3. Lang generation - The original lang value is inserted into the LFS, and all of its sections are arranged and rendered into the final output, which is stored in the resulting lang files
+3. Lang generation - The original lang value is inserted into the LFS, and all of its sections are arranged and rendered into the final output, which is stored in the resulting lang files.
+This step also generates the RPO files if enabled

 Step 2 also serves to validate the LFS and point out any errors encountered.
 This ensures that only valid LFSs make it into step 3 which generates the files.
 The error messages point out what error has occurred in which LFS, making it easy to locate it in the configuration.